-The funding committee has reached preliminary consensus that no changes should be made in the current methodology for funding RESAs.
+The funding committee recommends that no changes should be made in the current methodology for funding RESAs.

 The staff recommends that all opportunities and avenues for increasing shared services, and targeting such shared services by RESA facilitation and support, be maximized.
 Specific areas for potentially expanding shared services, aligned with state educational priorities, include early literacy initiatives, K-8 math support, increasing the availability of computer science/coding courses, and Move On When Ready dual enrollment programs.